How TrovaTrip Works: How We Make Money

 How much TrovaTrip Hosts make can vary, since they have the opportunity to set the trip price per Traveler.
 These adjustments to price account for marketing and selling each trip, and the incremental time and work invested to do so.
 Plus, not every Creator is in the same situation—some are managing communities part time and taking time away from work to Host trips, others are sharing their talents full-time, and teaching demanding workshops and skills as part of the trip.
 We trust our Creator-Hosts to value their time appropriately, and are thrilled to provide an additional revenue stream that powers them to bring their online communities offline (and around the world).

-Third, our team at TrovaTrip makes a portion of proceeds, earning 15 - 20% of the revenue.
+Third, our team at TrovaTrip makes a portion of proceeds, on average earning 15 - 20% of the revenue.
 TrovaTrip makes money the way travel aggregators and third party marketplaces do—through predetermined fees.
-For Trova, these include a flat fee charged to Trip Operators for listing itineraries in the marketplace, as well as a service fee + 2.9% credit card transaction fee on each booking.
+For Trova, these include service fees for the trip, as well as a 2.9% credit card transaction fee on each booking.

 “It was deeply important to us to build a system that distributed the revenue from our trips equitably,” says Lauren Schneider, Trova’s Chief Revenue Officer and co-founder.